lilunia/NorthStar/README.md

 # NorthStar - E-commerce website

-This shop was created using Vite + React.js + React Router.
-This project is a functional e-commerce application that allows users to browse products, add them to the shopping cart and add them to the favourites list.
+This shop was created using **Vite + React.js + React Router**.
+This project is a functional e-commerce application that allows users to browse products, add them to the shopping cart and to the favourites list.
 The website also includes contact and about pages.

 <p align="center">
 <img src="./front-end/src/assets/home.PNG"width= "70%" height= "70%" alt="Main app screenshot">